aosabook/500lines/same-origin-policy/doc/chapter.md

 Each cookie is scoped with a set of domains; this captures the fact that a cookie can apply to "*.mit.edu", which would include all domains with the suffix "mit.edu".

-Finally, we can put this all together and model HTTP requests:
+Finally, we can put this all together to construct a model of HTTP requests:

 ```
 abstract sig HttpRequest extends Call {